A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Results and Discussion

 \subsection{Nonprompt to prompt ratio and self-normalized yield of $D^{0}$ meson}

-Figure~\ref{fig:non-prompt_to_prompt_ALICE} presents the ratio of nonprompt to prompt $D^{0}$ yield, at midrapidity, $|y|<0.5$ in minimum bias $pp$ collisions at $\sqrt{s} = 5.02~\rm{TeV}$, as a function of $p_{\rm T}$.
-This ratio essentially tells us about the relative yield of $D^0$ mesons coming from beauty hadrons decays, compared to the direct charm hadron production.
-We compare the XGBoost predictions with the ALICE~\cite{ALICE:2021mgk} results.
+Figure~\ref{fig:non-prompt_to_prompt_ALICE} presents the ratio of nonprompt to prompt $D^{0}$ yield, at midrapidity, $|y|<0.5$, in minimum bias $pp$ collisions at $\sqrt{s} = 5.02~\rm{TeV}$, as a function of $p_{\rm T}$.
+This ratio essentially tells us about the relative yield of $D^0$ mesons coming from beauty hadron decays, compared to the direct charm hadron production.
+We compare the XGB predictions with the ALICE~\cite{ALICE:2021mgk} results.
 From the plot, it is observed that PYTHIA8 underestimates the experimental results at lower-$p_{\rm T}$ and starts to approach the experimental results only towards the higher-$p_{\rm T}$ bins.
 However, the overall trend of PYTHIA8 is similar to that of the experimental findings.
 Again, the nonprompt to prompt $D^0$ yield ratio increases linearly up to $p_{\rm{T}} = 12~\rm{GeV}/\textit{c}$.
 This indicates that the probability of charm hadron production from beauty decays increases linearly with $p_{\rm{T}}$.
-However, this linear trend holds good up to a certain $p_{\rm{T}}$ range.
+The linear trend holds good up to a certain $p_{\rm{T}}$ range.
 Similar results are also reported for charmonium states \cite{ALICE:2021edd, Prasad:2023zdd}.
 However, the increase in nonprompt charmonium states as a function of $p_{\rm T}$ is much higher than that of the open-charm states ~\cite{Prasad:2023zdd}.
 Moreover, for $p_{\rm{T}}>12~\rm{GeV}/\textit{c}$, the ALICE data is uncertain with larger error bars, and the trend appears to become independent of $p_{\rm{T}}$.
-The predictions from XGBoost are found to be inline both qualitatively and quantitatively with the PYHTIA8 true values.
+The predictions from XGB are found to be in line both qualitatively and quantitatively with the PYHTIA8 true values.

 Figure~\ref{fig:non-prompt_to_prompt} shows the nonprompt to prompt $D^{0}$ ratio in minimum bias $pp$ collisions at three different center-of-mass energies, i.e., $\sqrt{s} = 13~\rm{TeV}$, $5.02~\rm{TeV}$, and $900~\rm{GeV}$.
 One can clearly notice the increase in the ratio with increasing $p_{\rm T}$ across all the collision energies.
 However, we observe an energy-dependent hierarchy in the ratio, as the charm production from beauty decays compared to the direct charm production is minimum for $\sqrt{s} = 900~\rm{GeV}$ and maximum for the case of $\sqrt{s} = 13~\rm{TeV}$.
 In addition, towards higher $p_{\rm{T}}$, we see the rise of the ratio, indicating an increase in the beauty hadron production leading to an enhancement of the nonprompt yield.